MelonKony/millmint/content/utopia/vekllei/society/government.md

 ### Commonwealth Education Secretariat
 {{<boxtag pink>}}CHICOM{{</boxtag>}}

-The *Commonwealth Education Secretariat* (CHICOM) is the responsible for all state education across the Commonwealth, including compulsory primary, vocational and tertiary schooling.
+The *Commonwealth Education Secretariat* (CHICOM) is the commonwealth body responsible for all state education across the Commonwealth, including compulsory primary, vocational and tertiary schooling.
 Alongside the [COSMOCOM Accreditation Directorate](/utopia/vekllei/society/government/#accreditation-directorate), CHICOM certifies teachers and the Commonwealth curriculum, and publishes textbooks and learning materials via the Children's and Tertiary Press.

+The stated mission of CHICOM is the celebration of knowledge and the development of technical skills.

-CHICOM also overseas Vekllei's four learned societies, called academies, which offer immortal membership to remarkable contributors to the sciences.
-The Academies of the commonwealth are funded by a bureau tithe, mandated but otherwise seperate from Commonwealth Government apparatuses.
+CHICOM also overseas Vekllei's four learned societies, called academies, which offer immortal membership to remarkable contributors to learning in Vekllei.
+The Academies of the Commonwealth are funded by a bureau tithe, mandated but otherwise seperate from Commonwealth government apparatuses.

 {{<section>}}
 #### Vekllei Public Education Directorate